Everything you need to know to colour your hair at home

-The right shade can take years off your look, brighten skin tone, cover greys and add sparkle to your eyes.
-But when it comes to DIY colour, the biggest thing to remember is it’s not the time for a dramatic change.
+The right shade can take years off your look, brighten your skin tone, cover greys and add sparkle to your eyes, but when it comes to DIY colour, the biggest thing to remember is that it’s not the time for a dramatic change.
 “It’s when you are trying to go too dark or too light that you end up with a problem,” says Grant Withnell, Schwarzkopf’s National Technical Educator.
-Whether you choose light or dark, if you stay within a couple of shades of your current colour, and follow our pro tips, you’ll be amazed at how a subtle shift can transform your look.

 An old t-shirt: Make sure you can take it off with ease.